 Imagine you are a commander in the Fire and Rescue Service.
 Three men have opened fire with automatic weapons in a busy city centre train station.
-Armed Police are pursuing the attackers in the underground tunnel network whilst hundreds of civilians lie bleeding and dying on the station concourse.
+Armed Police are pursuing the attackers in the underground tunnel network while hundreds of civilians lie bleeding and dying on the station concourse.
 Specialist trained Fire and Rescue and Ambulance responders are operating inside the station, saving lives and extricating casualties, but they are becoming stretched beyond capacity.
-Additional non-specialist trained responders have arrived at the scene and are volunteering to assist inside the station, however they have no ballistic protective gear or training.
+Additional non-specialist trained responders have arrived at the scene and are volunteering to assist inside the station, however, they have no ballistic protective gear or training.

 There is no right or wrong answer to this dilemma.
-It is a matter of choosing the ‘least worst’ consequence and although this scenario might seem extreme, it provides an example of the types of decisions that commanders must be prepared to make.
+It is a matter of choosing the ‘least-worst’ consequence and although this scenario might seem extreme, it provides an example of the types of decisions that commanders must be prepared to make.
 What’s more, as the Paris shootings in November 2015 and Brussels bombings in March 2016 remind us, there is a real risk of such events occurring.
-Commanders must be confident and able to make ‘least worst’ choices under conditions of extreme time pressure, ambiguity and risk.
+Commanders must be confident and able to make ‘least-worst’ choices under conditions of extreme time pressure, ambiguity, and risk.

 Training in decision making can help commanders to take action under such extremes by structuring the decision process.
 To help commanders, and as part of a wider programme to improve interoperability and inter-agency working between the UK’s emergency services, the UK government recently rolled out the ‘Joint Decision Model’ (JDM).

 Our findings suggest that the JDM in its current format is not fit for purpose.
 An alternative model that focuses on improving goal clarity, clearly defining roles and drawing on agency-specific expertise is more appropriate.

-Our three core findings are:
+Our three main findings are:

 - The ‘save life’ goal created confusion in multi-team settings.
-All the agencies work towards this goal, but what it means in terms of behaviour was specific to the priorities of each individual agency, for example whether they sought to locate and neutralise the threat (most important to police) or treat patients (ambulance agency priority).
+All the agencies work towards this goal, but what it means in terms of behaviour was specific to the priorities of each individual agency, for example, whether they sought to locate and neutralise the threat (most important to police) or treat patients (ambulance agency priority).

 - The core goals of the JDM – to ‘save life’ and ‘reduce harm’ – are psychologically incompatible.
 ‘Save life’ guides thinking on how to take action to make a positive impact on the situation, whereas ‘reduce harm’ guides thinking on how to avoid creating a negative impact on the situation.
 This delays decisions as commanders try to achieve two contrasting goals.

-- The JDM should be replaced by a decision making model that focuses on collaborative rather than collective decision making, whereby agencies are made aware of and incorporate one another’s goals within a decentralised network.
+- The JDM should be replaced by a decision-making model that focuses on collaborative rather than collective decision making, whereby agencies are made aware of and incorporate one another’s goals within a decentralised network.